This Day In Writing History

 Her brother, Isaac Bashevis Singer, wrote over 18 novels and numerous short story collections.
-He was awarded the Nobel Prize in 1978.
+In 19878, he was awarded the Nobel Prize in Literature.
 Singer died in 1991 at the age of 88, after suffering a series of strokes.

 Quote Of The Day